 Teachers, parents, and students (depending on their abilities) should work together as a team to proactively assess the hygiene skills that are currently in place.
 Once the team has determined what skills are currently in place, the team can focus on what hygiene and self-care skills need to be addressed to help the student achieve optimal success.
 Hygiene and self-care goals in an IEP can include, but not limited to, such tasks as:

 • Selecting appropriate clothing for school or work

 • Communicating the need to use the bathroom

 • Using the bathroom safely (for example, ensuring that boys using the urinal are not dropping their pants to the floor making them vulnerable to sexual harassment and bullying)

-Teachers can utilize a combination of demonstration, visual aids, and social stories to educate students about hygiene.
-Involving caregivers at home to reinforce appropriate hygiene is also key to helping a student progress on the achievement of these IEP goals and promote generalization across environments.
+Teachers can utilize a combination of demonstration, visual aids, repetition, direct instruction, and social stories to educate students about hygiene.
+Involving caregivers at home to reinforce appropriate hygiene is also key to helping a student progress on their IEP goals and promote generalization across environments.

-The Healthy Relationships Curriculum is a valuable, comprehensive tool to help school districts and agencies educate individuals about good hygiene and assess the mastery of skills in this critical area of self-care.
+The Healthy Relationships Curriculum is a valuable, comprehensive tool to help school districts and organizations educate individuals about good hygiene.
+The program utilizes evidence-based practices while continually assessing the mastery of skills in this critical area of self-care.
 If you have questions about including hygiene and self-care goals into an IEP, or to learn more about our curriculum, contact a member of our team today!